simularium/subcell-pipeline/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a feature for subcell-analysis
+about: Suggest a feature for subcell-pipeline
 labels: enhancement
 ---